Request for Proposals: “The Philosophy & Theology of Immortality”

 § Approval of the department chair and the institution’s signing officials.

 Full proposals should be submitted by e-mail attachment, if possible, to email@example.com (questions about full proposals can be sent to the same address).
-The words “Science of Immortality” should appear in the e-mail subject line.
+The phrase “Philosophy of Immortality” or “Theology of Immortality” should appear in the e-mail subject line; which phrase is used should be determined by the nature of the proposal.
 The only acceptable file formats are .doc and PDF.
 Full proposals will be accepted only from applicants who have been invited to submit by the project director, on the basis of the LOI phase.
-Full proposals must be received no later than 15 March, 2013.
+Full proposals must be received no later than 15 March, 2014.

-The PI must have a Ph.D. (or comparable terminal degree) and be in or contracted to a faculty position at an accredited college or university before 1 July, 2013.
+The PI must have a Ph.D. and be in or contracted to a faculty position at an accredited college or university before 1 July, 2014.
 Applicants can have their name on only one proposal for this competition.
-The judging panel will consist of scientists with expertise in the relevant domains; some proposals may receive additional reviews by philosophers or theologians.
-Selection criteria will include: (1) significance, approach, innovation, investigators, and environment; and (2) relevance of the project to the themes of the RFP as described above.
-Please see NIH criteria for more information (http://cms.csr.nih.gov/PeerReviewMeetings/ReviewerGuidelines/).
+The judging panel will consist of philosophers and theologians with appropriate specializations; some proposals may receive additional reviews by scientists with expertise in the relevant domains.
+Selection criteria will include: feasibility of the project in the specified timeframe, prior research accomplishments of the project leader and other team members, originality and interest of the intended project, relevance of the project to the themes of the RFP as described above, quality of the budget justification, and coherence of the intended research plan.
 While additional funding from other sources is not required, applicants are encouraged to seek such funding and to list the amount and sources of additional funds in their proposals.
 All applications must be submitted in English and all payments will be made in US dollars.

 Funded projects must have their PI commit to the following:

 § Submit interim and final reports, as well as interim and final expenditure reports.
 The interim and final reports should not exceed 5 pages, and should detail the outcomes of the funded project.
-Reports must be submitted at the end of Year 1 and at the conclusion of the project if the project is for more than one year.
+Reports must be submitted at the end of six months and at the conclusion of the project if the project is for one year.

-§ Attend and present central results at the capstone conference in June, 2015 (expenses covered).
+§ Attend and present conclusions at the capstone conference in June, 2015 (expenses covered).

-§ Consent to have their presentation at the two conferences videotaped for the Immortality Project website.
+§ Consent to have their presentation at the capstone conference videotaped for the Immortality Project website.

 § Follow stipulations of grant award as communicated by Templeton either to the University of California at Riverside or to the recipient directly, and as determined by the University of California at Riverside.